 The weather in Iceland varies enormously from month to month, from town to town and even from minute to minute.
-So how do you know when to go?
-What’s the best month to visit Iceland?
-When is the best time to see the northern lights in Iceland?
-And what is the temperature in Iceland like each month?
+So how do you know when is the best time to go to Iceland?
+What is the temperature in Iceland like each month?
+And when is the best time to visit Iceland for the northern lights?

-We look at the all the pros and cons of visiting Iceland in summer and winter and provide a handy month-by-month temperature and rainfall guide, so you can decide when is the best time for you to visit Iceland.
+We look at the all the pros and cons of visiting Iceland in summer and winter and provide a handy month-by-month temperature guide, so you can decide for yourself when is a good time to visit Iceland.

-- You can visit Iceland all year round, but key to enjoying it is making sure you have the right clothes.
+- You can visit all year round, but Iceland’s seasons are hugely varied and the key to enjoying your trip is making sure you have the right clothes.

 - For warm weather and a better chance of sunshine, the best time to visit Iceland is late spring and summer.